367718/camp/rin/README.md

 ## Behavior

+* Files must be created and modified manually and have the same name as the executable but with the "rn" extension.
+* Only a file located alongside the executable will be loaded.
-A file with the same name as the application but with extension "rn" is expected to be found alongside the executable, and will be loaded on the first attempted access to a parameter.
-A failure to find or read the file will trigger a panic.
+* File loading will be triggered on the first attempted access to a parameter.
+* A failure during file loading will result in a panic.

-Keys and values are separated by " = " (e.g. "path = \example\").
+* Keys and values are separated by " = " (e.g. "path = \example\").

-Lines must end with "\r\n".
+* Lines must end with "\r\n".